folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "the signatures is bein' forged" > Forged signatures

 * Kendrick seems to be warning other hip hop artists about the hard disputes and metaphorical divorce that will happen to them in the future if they sign a contract with an exploitative entertainment company.

+* The word "forged" refers to a fake signature that is used to establihs a fraudulent legal agreement but is also double entendre referring to the process of shaping metal into a weapon, tool or object.
+This connects back to previous line about “heavy metals on my sword” that was used to "get these devils out the way".

 * The idea that the signatures are being “forged” indicates that the "corporate guys" in the entertainment industry are actually committing acts of fraud to illegally profit from "rappers that report the lies" and use the leverage of paid lawyers and the legal system against Black artists.